Tiger class is taught by Mrs Partridge and supported by Miss Hicks.

 How you can help:

 Visit the library as often as you can and share books with your child.
-Read with your child for 10-15mins every day and record this in their reading record (year 2 and year 3 children are encouraged to write in their own reading records).
-Help them with learning the Common Exception Words for their year group.
-Support your child to log on to IXL (login details to be found inside reading records) and complete the English focussed activities (years 1, 2 and 3 only).
+Children will be given wipe-clean reading wallets to enable them to take age-appropriate reading and library books home.
+Please read with your child for 10-15mins every day and record this in their reading record (year 2 and year 3 children are encouraged to write in their own reading records).
+These will be checked daily.
+Help them with learning the Common Exception Words for their year group, lists of which will be provided in your child’s reading record.

-We will start our maths learning this term with Place Value.
-We will then move on to Addition and Subtraction followed by Multiplication and Division.
-Foundation Stage children will be working on number recognition and number formation up to 10
+We will start our maths learning this term with Place Value, an invaluable building block.
+We will then move on to addition and subtraction, before looking at multiplication and division.
+This will pave the way for fractions towards the end of term.
+Foundation Stage children will be working on the ordering, recognition and formation of numbers to 10 and beyond.

 How you can help: